playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <iframe data-frame-title="Angular ViewContainer Template - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-viewcontainer-template-110?template=node&embed=1&file=src%2Fmain.ts"></iframe>

-### Pass Data to Rendered Templates inside of Directives
+### Pass Data to Rendered Templates inside Directives

-Just as we could pass data to a template inside of a component using `ngTemplateOutletContext`, we can do the same using a second argument of `createEmbeddedView`:
+Just as we could pass data to a template inside a component using `ngTemplateOutletContext`, we can do the same using a second argument of `createEmbeddedView`:

 ```typescript
 function injectAndRenderTemplate() {